Vauxoo/server-backend/base_speedup_translate/readme/DESCRIPTION.rst

 This module improves retrieving products when a language is installed and configured.
-The default behaviour is to order products by name, which in this case would be slow because Odoo will process the product's name to translate it.
+The default behaviour is to get translated the columns of products, website, partners and so on. which in this case would be slow because Odoo will process the product's name to translate it.

-Warning: This changes the way products are ordered product are ordered "default_code, id" instead of "default_code, translated(name), id"
+Warning: This module adds new columns to original model for each lang enabled it could increase a lot the size of your database

-Because Odoo needs the following query to get a translated(name)
+Odoo to get translated(column) uses the following way:

 .. code-block::